RAS Star Parties

 Saturday: Those who attended the previous night will probably try to sleep in for a while.
 The smell of coffee typically fills the house and the telescope field.
 Daytime activities are varied and can include hiking the local desert (if it is not summer), reading a book or magazine, processing images from the previous night, flying a kite, or working on the GMARS clubhouse and surrounding facilites.
 Another perfectly acceptable daytime activity is more sleeping.
 Should you come across someone sleeping, please leave him or her undisturbed.
 Since the family room and kitchen can be somewhat busy during the day, they aren't good places for napping.
 The bedrooms in either clubhouse (east or west) are great places for catching some Z's.

 Saturday (continued): As the day progresses, more people will start to arrive (Saturday night usually has more attendees than Friday night), and a couple hours before sunset we'll begin preparations for the world-famous RAS Star-B-Q!
 It's a potluck-style dinner where the club provides some form of protein (usually hot dogs or hamburgers, maybe chicken or tri-tip on special weekends) and the fixings.
 Attendees provide side dishes, beverages, chips & dips, and desserts.
-There is no charge for the meal, but donations to the club are certainly welcome and help us pay for the provided amenities.
+There is no charge for the meal, but donations to the club are certainly welcomed and help us pay for the provided amenities.
 Then we wait for it to get dark and for our food to settle.
 After that, it's star party time!

 On Sunday morning, folks may prepare and eat breakfast or just pack up and head home.
 The telescope field is usually cleared by about 10:00AM.

 Parking is available on-site in designated areas.
 Click here to view the GMARS site map or click here for a printable PDF version of the site map.
 If you must leave early, please park facing the exit so you do not have to use your "backup" lights.